madewithlinux/mug_firmware/notes.md

   * the fix is to go to router settings > Home Network > Wi-Fi > Advanced Settings, and change 2.4GHz wifi band to `B/G/N/AX`
     * it was defaulted to `G/N` which actualy is a really stupid value for it to be defaulted to we well so that's weird
 - [x] make the webpage auto-refresh every so often
+- [x] maybe use some RTOS, like the esp one, or simba
+  * nah too complicated

 - [x] remove all the ota only stuff
-- [ ] split code into separate files
+- [x] split code into separate files
 - [ ] switch to stock web server? (for OTA space reasons)
 - [ ] improve LED animations
-- [ ] maybe use some RTOS, like the esp one, or simba
+- [ ] use PID control for heater